LiamFallon213/EldraziRemote/Eldrazi/Information/world seed.md

 A world seed is the first crystallization of mana that Kozilek preforms.
 It acts as a growing point for all the mana to grow off of, it can sometimes contain as much mana in it alone as the rest of the plane combined after seeding.
 A world seed is the most powerful energy source in existence.
-As this seed is formed out of pure mana, it can sometimes account for a significent amount of total planar mana.
+As this seed is formed out of pure mana, it can sometimes account for a significant amount of total planar mana.
 On Zendikar the world seed contains 30% of the total planar mana.
-On Theros it contains 10% the total planar mana, but on less arcanely powerful worlds, for example Ravnica or Innistrad, the world seed can account for upwards of 90% of the planar mana.
-To be clear that's the total mana throuout the lifetime of the plane, including seeding.
+On Theros it contains 10% of the total planar mana, but on less arcanely powerful worlds, for example Ravnica or Innistrad, the world seed can account for upwards of 90% of the planar mana.
+To be clear, that's the total mana throughout the lifetime of the plane, including seeding, which is often a process containing more mana than the rest of the planes' lifespan combined.

 Artifacts made with a process involving a world seed include.